rahul-bbn/IITM-Rahul/PROFILING/TASK/open_close_count/README.md

 ## Overview

 This report explains how file open and close system calls (openat and close) work on a Linux system and how PostgreSQL uses them during database operations.
-The tracing was done using bpftrace for around 40 seconds.
+The tracing was done using bpftrace.

 ---

 ## Summary

-* Trace Duration: 40 seconds
 * Syscalls Recorded:

   * openat: 14 times